alperyazar/ayazar.dev/docs/source/p/c/properties/procedural.md

 Philip II of Macedon: "Did somebody say divide and conquer?"
 [Origin](https://upload.wikimedia.org/wikipedia/commons/a/a5/Philip-ii-of-macedon.jpg)
 ```

-As programmers programming in C, we take the problem and break it down to
+When programming in C, programmers typically approach a problem by breaking it
-smaller problems.
-Then we write C functions to solve each smaller problem.
-Finally, these C functions which solve a smaller part of the original problem
-are combined to solve the given original problem.
-Depending on programming
+down into smaller, more manageable components.
+For each of these smaller
+problems, specific C functions are written.
+These functions, each addressing a
+distinct segment of the original problem, are then combined to form a complete
+solution.
+It's worth noting that in different programming languages, the parts
-language, part of the program that solves the smaller problem can be called
+of the program that solve these smaller problems may be referred to by various
-*function* (as in C), *procedure*, *routine*, *subroutine*, *method*, etc.
+terms, such as *function* (as in C), *procedure*, *routine*, *subroutine*, or

-For example, let's say that our problem is getting an integer from the user and
+*method*.

+Consider a simple task: we need to write a program that takes an integer input
-printing `true` if the given value is divisible by 3 and `false` otherwise.
+from the user and prints 'true' if the number is divisible by 3, and 'false'
-Although this is a very simple example, we can divide it into sub-problems and
+otherwise.
+Even though this is a straightforward example, it can still be
-write a C function for each sub-problem.
+divided into sub-problems.
+For each sub-problem, we can create a dedicated C
+function.
+These sub-problems could include functions for getting the user input,
+checking divisibility by 3, and displaying the result.
+By addressing each of
+these aspects separately, we effectively apply the procedural programming
+approach in C.

 ```c
 #include <stdio.h>